-The SOAR curriculum is anchored in a transdisciplinary, liberal arts foundation at the Drucker School of Management at Claremont Graduate University.
-The program offers both a core curriculum and the ability to enroll in elective university courses across a variety of disciplines.
+The SOAR curriculum has been customized by Drucker School of Management professors to meet the needs of successful leaders transitioning in their careers.
+Anchored in transdisciplinarity and the liberal arts, SOAR offers both a core curriculum and the ability to enroll in elective university courses across a variety of disciplines.
 The SOAR core curriculum is built around reflection, life design, and self-development, and is supplemented with SOAR activities that support community, learning, well-being, and societal impact.
-The program provides the opportunity to Seek, Observe, Act, and Renew for those who are looking to create the next step in their lives.

 In addition to fostering community and purpose, which are critical components of wellness, the SOAR program creates access to regular programing for physical, spiritual, and mental well-being.
 The suite of offerings includes both educational programing and practice to support the fellows’ journey to greater wellness.